deepaksoni2206/Student-Management-System/Student-Management-system-CRUD-django-main/README.md

 Manage student records by adding, updating, or deleting them via the admin interface or access the CRUD operations at http://127.0.0.1:8000

-#Contributing
-Contributions are welcome!
-Feel free to open issues or pull requests.

-#License
-This project is licensed under the MIT License.